awsdocs/aws-java-developer-guide/doc_source/examples-sqs-messages.rst

    :dedent: 8
    :language: java

-See the :sdk-examples-java-sqs:`complete sample <SendReceiveMessages.java>`.
+See the :sdk-examples-java-sqs:`complete example <SendReceiveMessages.java>` on GitHub.

 .. _sqs-messages-receive: